-Tab Test If Failed status, then Gas Line to Inlet Port [n] Test 1 Gas Line to Gas Bottle Test This test will show a reading of Failed if any of the other tabs has a Failed reading.
+Tab Test If Failed status, then Gas Line to Inlet Port [n] Test 1 Gas Line to Gas Cylin- der Test This test will show a reading of Failed if any of the other tabs has a Failed reading.
 Correct the failed connection and rerun the test.
-Gas Line to Inlet Port [n] Test 2 Gas Line to Isolation Valve Test Check for a leak between the gas line and the isol- ation valve.
+Gas Line to Inlet Port [n] Test 2 Gas Line to Isolation Valve Test Check for a leak between the gas line and the isolation valve.
 Correct the problem and rerun the test.
-Gas Line to Inlet Port [n] Test 3 Isolation Valve To Bottle Leak Rate Check for a leak between the isolation valve and the gas cylinder.
+Gas Line to Inlet Port [n] Test 3 Isolation Valve To Cylinder Leak Rate Check for a leak between the isolation valve and the gas cylinder.
 Correct the problem and rerun the test.

-If the Fail if above field indicates Failed, one or more valves is not in the proper position.
+If a test reports as failed, one or more valves is not in the proper position.
 Set the valves, then ensure the appropriate pressure is displayed on the low pressure gauge.